 - Fear of intimacy

 Many people push others away because they fear intimacy or getting too close to another person and having to open up to them.
-For instance, you might push someone away when a relationship starts to get serious because you know you are about to reach a point where you have to be open with each other.
+For instance, you might push someone away when a relationship starts to get serious because you know you are about to reach a point where you have to be open and vulnerable with each other.

-It could be that you have secrets you would rather not share with anyone or you don’t want them to know the real you, and so you shut down and keep your walls up.
+It could be that you have secrets you would rather not share with anyone or you don’t want them to know the real you, so you shut down and keep your walls up.

 - Fear of rejection